Sign up to our Newsletter

 While there is no simple answer to whether or not law school is worth it, you now have the tools to guide you through your decision-making process.

-As you determine whether law school is worth it for you, remember to ask yourself whether you’re in a position to apply for and go to law school for your timeline and intended application cycle.
+As you determine whether law school is worth it for you, remember to ask yourself whether you’re in a position to apply for and go to law school based on your timeline and intended application cycle.
 Ensure you have the time to complete your application requirements and ultimately create a competitive application profile.

-Law school is certainly not worth it for everyone, but depending on your goals and willingness to work hard, commit, and apply your degree, it can be very well worth it and add value to all aspects of your life.
+Remember not to underestimate the challenges that law school brings for every student, regardless of their background and motive for attending.
+Law school is certainly not for everyone, but depending on your goals and willingness to work hard, commit, and apply your degree, it can be very well worth the hard work and investment!

 Best of luck!